 All in all, the notification looks important and users should follow the instruction provided to permanently dismiss it.
-However, in case if you don’t want to reset but at the same time want to get rid of the notification, there are some workaround that you can apply.
+However, in case you don’t want to reset but at the same time want to get rid of the notification, there is some workaround that you can apply.

 1. Silent CIDManager Notification

 CIDManager New Service Provider notification can’t be revoked because it is a system app.
 All its notification control is greyed out means those can’t be modified.
-But we can silent the notification to make it less disturbing.
+But we can silence the notification to make it less disturbing.
 The new service provider notification will come with no sound.
-Here’s how to silent the CIDManager notification.
+Here’s how to silence the CIDManager notification.

-- Firstly, unleash the notification section by swiping down.
+- Firstly, unleash the notification section by swiping it down.

-- Tap and hold on the “New Service Provider” notification to access quick settings.
+- Tap and hold on to the “New Service Provider” notification to access quick settings.